umarhassan-mitodl/6.170-spring-2013/content/pages/projects/project-1-web-analytics/_index.md

 Overview
 --------

 In this project, you will build a web analytics service that provides people who run websites with data about the type and frequency of visits.
 Two kinds of analytics tools are available.
-One kind, which you will build, is a service such as {{% resource_link "7d57ebe2-60d6-46a1-9706-a38ca66cee04" "Google Analytics" %}} or {{% resource_link "e4a4963a-4ddb-45ad-a5d2-343d3afdf96b" "Stat Counter" %}} that provides a code snippet to insert in any web page, and then tracks visits to that page.
-Another kind, such as {{% resource_link "6fc1ff5a-d90b-414b-91b5-c6d3739b9de1" "AWStats" %}}, operates purely on the server side, and tracks requests either by running as part of the application, or by processing web server log files.
-Open source implementations such as {{% resource_link "b76e0ea7-f9a9-4bd2-b862-d40e6844faef" "Piwik" %}} and {{% resource_link "051291d4-6ec4-4614-8bfa-4e445724413f" "OWA" %}} offer one or both forms of tool.
+One kind, which you will build, is a service such as [Google Analytics](http://www.google.com/analytics) or [Stat Counter](http://statcounter.com/) that provides a code snippet to insert in any web page, and then tracks visits to that page.
+Another kind, such as [AWStats](http://awstats.sourceforge.net/), operates purely on the server side, and tracks requests either by running as part of the application, or by processing web server log files.
+Open source implementations such as [Piwik](http://piwik.org/) and [OWA](http://www.openwebanalytics.com/) offer one or both forms of tool.

 Deliverables
 ------------